Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 > If you only created one Service Principal above, you only need to create one Service Connection for now.

-These service connections can be created in the Azure DevOps Portal or via the `az devops` CLI.
-Create them using either one of these two methods.
-Make sure that you specify the right credentials for the **service principal created earlier**.
+When you create the service connections, make sure that you specify the right credentials for the **service principal created earlier**.

 #### Use Azure DevOps Portal